smoobandit/NXTOpenCube/README.md

 Hitchhiker, the original creator of the MOC, was good enough to supply me with his original source code for the Android APK.

 All original source is the work of Hitchhiker.

+The NxtCubeMachineCode.zip file is Hitchhiker's original source archive.